Ohio Turnpike Toll.com

 How much does it cost to drive the entire Ohio Turnpike?+

-Driving the full 241 miles from the Pennsylvania border (Exit 2) to the Indiana border (Exit 239) costs about $19.00 westbound or $16.00 eastbound for a Class 1 passenger car using E-ZPass.
-Cash and bill-by-plate rates for the same route are roughly $27.75 westbound and $23.50 eastbound.
+Driving the full 241 miles costs $19.00 westbound (Pennsylvania border to Indiana border) or $16.00 eastbound for a Class 1 passenger car using E-ZPass.
+Cash/credit card rates for the same route are $27.75 westbound and $23.50 eastbound.
+Westbound costs more because the Eastgate barrier near the Pennsylvania line charges westbound traffic a flat round-trip toll; eastbound traffic passes it free.

 Does E-ZPass work on the Ohio Turnpike?+